 In 1920s Los Angeles, insurance companies considered blacks to be either uninsurable or extremely high risk.
 As a result, blacks were routinely denied coverage or charged exorbitant premiums.

-May is Asian and Pacific Islander American Heritage Month, a month in which we celebrate the culture, traditions, accomplishments, and history of Asian Americans and Pacific Islanders in the United States.
+May is Asian Pacific American Heritage Month, a month in which we celebrate the culture, traditions, accomplishments, and history of Asian Americans and Pacific Islanders in the United States.

 What’s in a name?
 The stories behind the names of the streets, avenues, roads, and boulevards of Los Angeles reveal much about the history of our city, from its beginning as a tiny pueblo to today's sprawling metropolis of 3.8 million.
 A list of L.A.